 (iv) In 2017, plaintiff David Abramov filed a lawsuit (continued by his estate) against the County alleging serious injuries and eventual death resulting from a motor vehicle accident involving a County Police Department vehicle and another car driven by Donna Comuniello.
 Ms. Comuniello also filed a lawsuit against the County for alleged injuries sustained in the accident.
 The two cases have been joined in State Supreme Court and the litigation is currently in the discovery phase.
 The County will continue to defend itself vigorously in these actions and proceedings.
-It is not possible to predict the outcome of these actions and proceedings or their ultimate impact on the County's financial condition; however, the County estimates that, in the event of a final adverse decision, the amount of damages for which the County may be liable could be in excess of \$30 million.
+It is not possible to predict the outcome of these actions and proceedings or their ultimate impact on the County's financial condition; however, the County may be liable could be in excess of \$30 million.